 A Dance with Dragons – George R.R.
 Martin

 I did it, I finally finished reading this series.
 Well, finished so far, seeing as there’s another book still to be published.
-I was given the whole set for Christmas a few years ago, since I was watching the TV show anyway, but it’s taken me this long to finish them.
+I was given the whole set for Christmas a few years ago, since I was watching the TV show anyway.
+But it’s taken me this long to finish them!
 Each volume is so hefty that I would keep putting it aside and reading something else in between.
-It could then get a bit confusing when I returned to it, to remember where I had left off with each character, particularly when I reached the point where the show diverged from the books.
-However, I was more eager to finish it after the disappointing final season, to see if the books can do it any better, and I’m looking forward to the next release for the same reason!
+It could then get a bit confusing when I returned to it, to remember where I had left off with each character.
+Particularly when I reached the point where the show diverged from the books!
+However, I was more eager to finish it after the disappointing final season, to see if the books can do it any better.
+I’m now looking forward to the next release for the same reason!

 The Book of Dust: The Secret Commonwealth – Philip Pullman